tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 #### The impact of age

-**Experiment:** Using high quality application portraits it was compared 442.019 images from 24 countries with 441.517 images of different individuals within and across the following age groups: (00 − 20], (20 − 35], (35 − 50], (50 − 65], and (65 − 99].
+**Experiment:** Using high quality application portraits, 442.019 images from 24 countries was compared with 441.517 images of different individuals within and across the following age groups: (00 − 20], (20 − 35], (35 − 50], (50 − 65], and (65 − 99].
 The threshold `T` was computed over a set of 93.070.400 imposter comparisons made using a different set of images, namely the mugshots (Annex 1).
 The threshold is the smallest value that for which the FMR is less than or equal to 0.00003.
 The figure below (Figure 15 p.50) shows the FMR for imperial\_002 for different age sub populations with all impostor pairs and with impostor pairs matching the same gender and same region of birth.